nextgenusfs/amptk/README.md

 ####UFITS Wrapper script####

 UFITS comes with a wrapper script for ease of use.
-On UNIX, you can call it by simply typing `ufits`, while on windows you need to type `ufits.py` (unless you have put the .py extension in your EXPATH).
+On UNIX, you can call it by simply typing `ufits`, while on windows you need to type `ufits.py` (unless you have put the .py extension in your [PATHEXT](http://stackoverflow.com/a/13023969/4386003)).

 ```
 $ ufits.py
 Usage:      ufits <command> <arguments>
-version:    0.1.1
+version:    0.1.3

-Command:    ion         pre-process Ion Torrent data (find barcodes, trim/pad)
+Command:    ion         pre-process Ion Torrent data (find barcodes, remove primers, trim/pad)
-            illumina    pre-process folder of de-multiplexed Illumina data (gunzip, merge PE, trim/pad, concatenate)
+            illumina    pre-process folder of de-multiplexed Illumina data (gunzip, merge PE, remove primers, trim/pad)
             cluster     cluster OTUs (using UPARSE algorithm)
             filter      OTU table filtering
+            taxonomy    Assign taxonomy to OTUs
             heatmap     Create heatmap from OTU table

+Setup:      download    Download Reference Databases
+            database    Format Reference Databases for Taxonomy

 Written by Jon Palmer (2015) nextgenusfs@gmail.com